jeanprbt/dataringz/README.md

 #### Process Book

-The process book for this project can be found in `dataringz_process_book.pdf` at the root of the repository.
+The process book for this project can be found in `process_book_M3.pdf` at the root of the repository.
 It details our journey from concept to final product, including our design decisions, challenges faced, and individual team member contributions.

 #### Screencast